-Other special typographic characters include things like trademark (), registered (), and copyright (0") symbols, tildes [), and pilorows (), among others.
-If you use any of the above characters, make sure you use the proper entity codes for a professional and polshed final result.
+Other special typographic characters include things like trademark (), registered (8), and copyright (0) symsobremas (), registere (e), and copyright (e), and copyright (e), and copyright (e), and the solutions (f), and prices and the solutions for any of the above characters, make sure you use the proper entity codes for a professional and political final result.
 About com has an extensive table of entity codes for various typographical symbols and punctuation marks that makes a great quick-reference

-There are a number of special characters you can use in There are a number of special characters you can use in your typography designs that add a level of polish and sophistication that is lacking from many designs.
+There are a number of special characters you can use in your typography designs that add a level of polish and sophistication that is lacking from many designs.
 Incor-porating these characters takes some extra time on the part of the designer, but the end result is almost always worth it.

 Ligatures are sometimes considered antiquated, and don't show up often in web type.
-They're not seen much point arow up orem in war o give.
 They're not seen much more often in print design, either.
-Euly four goal is to create a hypographic design that has an artique, tradi-foral, or very formal look, adding ligatures can be a familiastic way to reinforce that design style.
-Ligatures can also improve readability among certain characters, in bertain forts (especially fallos and obliques).
-If you want to use ligatures in your designs, there's a reat CSS declaration you can use to implement it in Salari, Webkit-based browsers, and Chrome: text-render-ng: optimizeLegibility, Finefox is already using this rendering setting for font sizes over 20px.
+But if your goal is to create a typographic design that has an antique, tradi-tional, or very formal look, adding ligatures can be a fan tastic way to reinforce that design style.
+Ligatures can also improve readability among certain characters, in bertain fonts (especially italics and obliques).
+If you want to use ligatures in your designs, there's a great CSS declaration you can use to implement it in Sa ari.
+Webkit-based browsers, and Chrome: text-renderng: opfmizeLegibility.
+Firefox is already using this rendering setting for font sizes over 20px.

 Hyphens and dashes are two of the most improperly used characters in typography.
 Hyphens should only be used when hyphenating words.
 There are two different kinds of dashes: the en-dash and the em-dash.
-An endash is shorter, roughly the width of the letter "n" in a particular font (hence, the name).
-An em-dash is wider, another the width of the feature "m"

-you'll want to use smart guotes for a more polished look n your body text.
+An endash is shorter, roughly the width of the letter 'n' in a particular font (hence, the name).
+An em-dash is wider, woulds the width of the letter 'm'. snippets to contain ourly quotes j.
+In general text, though you'll want to use smart quotes for a more polished look n your body text.

-Ampersands (&) are another special character that are sometimes used in typographic designs.
+sometimes used in typographic designs.
 To create an ampersand, just use &.
-They work well in headlines and similar short blocks of text, but aren't really appropriate for body text (despite the fact that many people seem to use them that way).
-Ampersands are appropriate for use artistically, or in in-Ampersands are appropriate for use artistically, or in in-stances where space is limited (like in a table).
-Don't use, in ampersand just as an abbreviation for the word "and."
-If using an ampersand artistically, you may find that am-persands in italic tonts are more attractive than their reg-ular counterparts.
-Italic ampersands tend to follow the bider style, and closely resemble the letters "e" and "t", which make up the Latin word "et" (which translates to and").
+They work well in headlines and nilar short blocks of text, but aren't really appropriate for body text (despite the fact that many people seem to use them that way).

+Ampersands are appropriate for use artistically, or in instances where space is limited (like in a table).
+Don't use an ampersand just as an abbreviation for the word "and".
+If using an ampersand artistically, you may find that ampersands in italic fonts are more attractive than their reo-Just counterparts.
+Italic ampersands tend to follow the bider style, and dosely resemble the letters "e" and "r, which make up the Latin word "et" (which translates to land").

-Other special typographic characters include things like trademark (), registered (), and copyright () symbols, tildes (), and pilorows (), among others.
+Other special typographic characters include things like trademark ($^{\infty}$), registered ($^{\otimes}$), and copyright ($^{\odot}$) symbols, tildes ("), and pilorows (¶), among others.
 If you use any of the above characters, make sure you use the proper entity codes for a professional and pol-shed final result.
-About com has an extensive table of entity codes for various typographical symbols and punctuation marks that makes a great quick-reference
+About com has an extensive table of entity codes for various typographical symbols and unctuation marks that makes a great quick-reference